 A child or staff member who becomes ill while at our Mini Makers™ Preschool must be removed from the classroom in order to limit exposure of other children to communicable disease.
 Mini Makers™ Preschool staff reserve the right to make the final determination of exclusion due to illness.
 Any exceptions to our sick policy will require a written note from a licensed health care professional stating that the child is not contagious.

-HEATH HISTORY + IMMUNIZATIONS
+HEALTH HISTORY + IMMUNIZATIONS

 Upon application to our Preschool Program, each child must have completed state-required current health forms on file, including a Child’s Preadmission Health History – Parent’s Report (LIC 702) and Physician’s Report (LIC 701).
 All enrolled students must also supply current immunization records when they apply for enrollment.
 For a current list of state-required immunizations in order to enter Preschool, please visit Immunization Requirements for Preschool (IMM-230).